AdamW19/LaunchBot/README.md

 ```console
 python3 LPBot.py
 ```
 You should be good to go!
+For your information, all files used to generate gifs are in `/` and all databases are stored in `/db`.
+Files used to generate gifs are auto deleted every 5 minutes as long as the bot is actively running.

 ## PR and Issues
 If you notice a bug, a potential issue, or want to request new functionality with LaunchBot, please feel free to open